gitgroch/fred-herzog/README.md

 #### **Use of Variables**

 - One of the most important things I learned during the development of the site, was CSS variables.
 It gave me the ability to define colors, font families, font sizes, font weights etc. at the beginning of the project and then call on them throughout the project.
 - For example for each color chosen as part of the scheme, I created three shades that could be used for different purposes such as headers subheaders and body text.

 ![screenshot of some of the css variables used in the project](/assets/docs/screenshots/variables.webp)

 - I feel that this enabled me to maintain a consistent theme throughout the project, and saved a huge amount of time.
+- As development progressed I recognised times where I could have created more variables, and also have leveraged them with media queries to help maintain consistency.
+I will take this learning to future projects.

 #### **Cube CSS**